factorhouse/kpow-streams-agent/README.md

 For more details visit the [Producer](https://kafka.apache.org/documentation/#producerconfigs) section of the Apache Kafka documentation.

+### Key strategy

+The keying strategy for data sent from Kpow's streams agent to its internal Kafka topic is configurable.
+The key strategy plays an important role in enabling Kpow to align stream metrics with the UI accurately.
+There are many key strategies available depending on your organisation's deployment.

+#### Cluster ID (default in 1.0.0+, recommended)

+The default key strategy uses the cluster ID, obtained via an AdminClient [describeClusters](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/admin/DescribeClusterResult.html) call.
+This AdminClient is created once during registry initialization and then closed.
+If you prefer not to have the streams registry create an AdminClient—either because your Kafka variant does not provide a cluster ID or due to security considerations—you may select an alternative key strategy from the options below.

+#### Client ID (default in 0.2.0 and below)

+This key strategy relies on the client ID and application ID from the active KafkaStreams instance, eliminating the need for an AdminClient.
+However, in a multi-cluster Kpow deployment where the same application ID is used across multiple environments (e.g., staging, dev, prod), Kpow cannot determine which cluster the Kafka Streams instance is associated with.

+#### Environment name (manual)

+If you have set a UI-friendly cluster name using the `ENVIRONMENT_NAME` environment variable in Kpow, you can use this environment name as the keying strategy for the streams agent.

 ### Minimum Required ACLs

 If you secure your Kafka Cluster with ACLs, the user provided in the Producer configuration must have permission to write to the internal Kpow topic.